Beneroms/SELECT-STATEMENT-SQL/README.md

-# SELECT-STATEMENT-SQL
-SELECT STATEMENT SQL
+# Select Statement Query in SQL